fwbrasil/activate/README.md

 	}
 	transaction.commit

-Defining the spread of the transaction:
+Defining the propagation of the transaction:

 	transactional {
 		val person = new NauralPerson("Test", "Mother")